andrtang/data-processing-and-storage/README.md

    python --version
    ```

-## How to Run
+## How to Run (and a note about input)
-1. Create a file with a main function (or write a main function from the InMemoryDB.py file)
+- Create a file with a main function (or write a main function inside the InMemoryDB.py file)
-2. If you are creating a main function in a separate file, be sure to include `import InMemoryDB` at the top of your file.
+- If you are creating a main function in a separate file, be sure to include `import InMemoryDB` at the top of your file.
-3. The functions in the class do not print anything.
+- The functions in the class do not print anything.
 If you are expecting an output for .get(), be sure to print it in a print statement.

 ### Example Interaction
 Below is an example of a main function to demonstrate how the `InMemoryDB` behaves, which is taken from Fig 2 in the assignment: